Before You Do Anything¶

 Here where the above snippets would go in EstlCAM.
 It would look similar in other programs.

 When making Gcode with your CAM program it outputs raw coordinates, speeds, and a few other commands.
-A post processor simply formats in a way that your firmware will recognize.
+A post processor (PP) simply formats in a way that your firmware will recognize.

 All machines require a post processor, specific to the control board firmware.